Mazara-del-Vallo travel guide and tourism

 Baroque architecture in Mazara-del-Vallo

 Towards the 16th century and until the beginning of the 18th the city gained various buildings in the Baroque style such as the Church of Saint Catherine, located behind the apse of the Cathedral.
-Built in the 14th century it was restored in the 17th century with a richly decorated and typical Baroque style, such as the grotesques.
+Built in the 14th century it was restored in the 17th century with a richly decorated and typical Baroque style including grotesques.
 Inside there are some frescoes by Giuseppe Testa (18th century) and Antonello Gagini (1524).

 The Church of Santa Veneranda is another typical example of Sicilian Baroque style, with two lodges, a pagoda roof, and a portal in Rococo style.
 The interior has a centric plan, and a fine plaster decoration.

 Another example is the Baroque Church of S. Michael, a remake of an old Norman church that was founded by Roger II, with a Latin cross form, a single nave and small chapels.
-The decorations are by Tommaso Sciacca (1734-1795), author of numerous paintings on the altars and on the vault, and a fresco depicting the "Triumph of St. Michael and Bartholomew Sanseverino".
-The bell tower and the porch of the monastery date back to the 18th century.
+The decoration is by Tommaso Sciacca (1734-1795) and includes numerous paintings on the altars and on the vault, and a fresco depicting the "Triumph of St. Michael and Bartholomew Sanseverino".

 See also the Church of San Francesco which was built in the late 18th century.
 The portal is by Leonardo lncrivaglia, and is adorned with a marble medallion depicting St. Francis receiving the stigmata.
 The interior has a nave and it is decorated with frescoes and stuccos.